 *Application and Approach to Hair Transplantation in Females, The American Journal of Cosmetic Surgery, Vol. 14, No. 2, 1997.

 Some physicians market this procedure as, “scalpel-less and scar less’.
-This is misleading since a scalpel is used; not a straight linear scalpel as is used in the more traditional strip excision method, but a circular scalpel (biopsy punch), instead.
-The skin is still cut and a scar is still made.
+This is misleading since a circular scalpel (biopsy punch) is used and not a straight linear scalpel as is used in the more traditional strip excision method, but a circular scalpel (biopsy punch), instead.
+The skin is still cut and a scar is still madey, though it is just a very small scar..
 It is just a very small scar.
 To be fair, the scar from the traditional scalpel is also very small, if done properly.
-Please see the International Society of Hair Restoration position paper on: Comparison between Strip Harvesting and Follicular Unit Extraction: A Fair and Balanced View.
+Please see the International Society of Hair Restoration position paper on: Comparison between Strip Harvesting and Follicular Unit Excision: A Fair and Balanced View.

 A benefit of FUE is that there is the possibility of shaving the hair on the scalp very closely down to a #1 or 2 razor.
 However a very big downside is that in young men with ongoing male pattern hair loss or in men with pre-existing male pattern hair loss, in order to get enough hair using the FUE technique thousands of holes need to be removed from the back of the scalp.
 The procedure can take 1-2 days, and the entire back of the scalp needs to be shaved.
 If a patient requires 1, 2 or 3 large sessions requiring 2000 – 3000 follicular unit grafts per session then, as one can imagine, the back of the scalp will begin to look very moth eaten, and scars will most likely be seen when the hair is shaved.